smith911-tech/FriendVerse/Readme.md

 - **Trello**: A project management tool that can be utilized for managing tasks, tracking progress, and collaborating on the development of Friend Verse.
 - **Figma**: A design and prototyping tool that helps create visually appealing user interfaces and collaborate on the design process.
 - **Firebase**: A comprehensive cloud-based platform by Google that offers various services for building and scaling web and mobile applications, including authentication, real-time database, and hosting.
+- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
+It adds static type-checking and other features to enhance the development experience and catch errors early.

 ## Getting Started